d-bl/GroundForge/docs/help/index.md

 * 0:44 follow "_stitches_"
 * 0:45 copy edge stitch
 * 0:49 previous browser tab
-* 0:52 paste the copied stitch and edit into turning stitch
+* 0:52 paste the copied stitch and edit into turning stitch.
+       Note that ctc, twist one pair, ctc is a single stitch for GroundForge.
+       It makes the runner changing direction, therefore: turning stitch.
 * 1:19 ![link](../images/link.png)
 * 1:23 reload web page
 * 1:26 current pattern is reloaded